pixie-io/blog.px.dev/content/blog/open-source-auth/ossauth.md

 Pros

 - Can tailor a solution exactly to our own needs
-- Many other open-source developer tools do this
+- Many other open source developer tools do this

 Cons

 - Time-intensive to do right
 - Risky to get wrong

 While open source projects commonly implement authentication from scratch, we're wary of spending time rolling our own solution.
 Pixie, like all development teams, has an engineering budget that we allocate across our products.
 Rolling our own auth would require us to spend a large chunk of that budget on this feature, while taking on the risk of opening security vulnerabilities if done incorrectly.
-We would rather rely on a project that has been built by experts and has been vetted by the open-source community.
+We would rather rely on a project that has been built by experts and has been vetted by the open source community.

 ### Option 3.
-Use an existing open-source authentication library
+Use an existing open source authentication library

 Pros